qawolf/qawolf/docs/docs/use_the_repl.md

 TODOADDVIDEO

 In summary, the REPL allows us to try out code that we may want to incorporate into our tests.
-As a reminder, you can open your test file at `.qawolf/tests/myTestName.test.js` any time and edit it as you go along.
+You can open your test file at `.qawolf/tests/myTestName.test.js` any time and edit it as you go along.

 ## Close the REPL